Exabyte-io/documentation/docs/workflows/templating/overview.md

 # Templating for Input Scripts

-We implement **templating** for the **generalized and automatic** generation of **input scripts** necessary for executing relevant simulations through the required simulation engine.
+We implement **templating** for generalizing and automating the generation of **input scripts**, which are necessary for executing relevant simulations through the required [simulation engine](../../software/applications.md).
 This ensures, for example, that the same template can conveniently be applied to many different [materials](../../materials/overview.md) under the same [simulation job](../../jobs/overview.md).

 ## [Important Templating Concepts](concept.md)